 Websockets

-WebSockets are a modern communication protocol that enables real-time, bidirectional communication between clients and servers over a single, persistent connection.
+WebSockets are a modern communication protocol that enables real-time, bidirectional communication between clients and servers over a single, long-lived connection.
 Unlike traditional HTTP, which operates on a request-response model, WebSockets allow data to be sent and received simultaneously, making them ideal for applications that require instant updates, such as chat applications, online gaming, and live notifications.
-This technology reduces latency and overhead by maintaining an open connection, allowing for efficient data transfer.
-As a result, WebSockets have become a crucial component in developing dynamic and interactive web applications, enhancing user experience significantly.
+This protocol significantly reduces latency and overhead by maintaining a persistent connection, allowing for efficient data transfer.
+As web applications increasingly demand dynamic interactions, WebSockets have become a crucial technology for delivering responsive user experiences.

 WebSockets